 But it isn't just about implementing AI: you have to make sure your customers have positive experiences.
-That's where conversational bots play a critical role, because more than 30% of your customers are willing to leave your brand after a bad customer service experience.
+That's where conversational Chatbots play a critical role, because more than 30% of your customers are willing to leave your brand after a bad customer service experience.

-Advantages: a powerful partner for your company
+Advantages: Why chatbots are a powerful partner for your company?

 1. They help you get to know your customers

-Conversational bots can help you get to know your customers even more.
+Conversational Chatbots can help you get to know your customers even more.
 They let you figure out what their questions and needs are, plus the products or services they're interested in, and help you make strategic decisions to improve the experience.

 2. They're a selling machine